Rich as in Spirit

-Rich as in Spirit is the debut studio album by American rapper Rich Homie Quan.
+Rich as in Spirit is the debut studio album by American rapper Rich Homie Quan and the only one released during his lifetime.
 It was released on March 16, 2018, by Motown Records.
 The album has been supported by two singles: "Changed" and "34".
 It features a sole guest appearance from rapper Rick Ross.

 Background

 In February 2017, it was announced that Rich Homie Quan has signed a record deal with Motown Records, after that he released the mixtape, Back to the Basics.
 On March 2, 2018, the album cover, release date and tracklist was revealed.

 Promotion

 Singles

 The album's lead single, "Changed", was released on December 15, 2017.
 A music video was released on February 5, 2018.

 The album's second single "34" was released on February 23, 2018.

 Promotional singles

 The album's promotional single, "The Author" was released on March 2, 2018.

 The second promotional single, "Understood" was released on March 9, 2018.

 Commercial performance

 Rich as in Spirit debuted at number thirty-two on the US Billboard 200, earning 13,844 album-equivalent units of which 3,512 were in pure album sales in its first week of release.